Gitalves/hello-world/README.md

 # hello-world
-Primeiro
+Hello!
-Helloo! my name is Andre.
+My name is Andre.
 I am excited to use Github!